 We all have wondered when reading Luke 22:3, “And Satan entered into Judas who was called Iscariot, belonging to the number of the twelve.”
 Is it possible for me to possessed by Satan?
 It is quite a scary thought that this man spent three plus years walking side by side with Jesus, hearing countless sermons and seeing many miracles, being possessed by Satan himself.
 How could this be?
 Was he not personally chosen by Jesus?
 And what about Peter?
 He was also tempted to betray Jesus by denying Him, was he also possessed by Satan?

-The answers lie by looking at each one of their beliefs shown to us by what they said and the actions they took.
-There is always evidence of a person’s spiritual beliefs that is demonstrated by works, not to be confused with trying to work “for” salvation, these works are a result “of” salvation.
+The answers lie in looking at each one of their beliefs, shown to us by what they said and the actions they took.
+There is always evidence of a person’s spiritual belief which is demonstrated by works, not to be confused with trying to work “for” salvation, these works are a result “of” salvation.

 Looking at Judas and Peter’s lives, we can see a clear sign of Peter’s belief in Jesus.
 He said in Matthew 16:13-17, “You are the Christ the Son of the living God.”
 We know that this was a true confession of Jesus, because to say this was considered blasphemy by the Jews.

-No where can we find we find Judas making any statement of faith, all we see is his love for money.
-In John 12:1-6, Judas was questioning why Jesus allowed Mary to waste the perfume instead of selling it, because he wanted to steal the money.
+Nowhere can we find Judas making any statement of faith, all we see is his love for money.
+In John 12:1-6, Judas was questioning Jesus about Mary wasting the perfume instead of selling it, because he wanted to steal the money.

 In Job 1, we read of a man who also believed and we can see that God places a hedge of protection around those who believe.
 In verses 9-10, Satan answers God and said, “Does Job fear God for nothing?
 Have you not made a hedge about him and his house and all that he has on every side?”
 And in Luke 22:31, Jesus said, “Simon, Simon, behold, Satan has demanded permission to sift you like wheat.”